Last updated 04/03/2021

 What is life like on campus right now?

-We acknowledge that due to the government measures the nature of the college experience will be very different, but we all have to do our bit to keep each other safe.
+We acknowledge that due to the government measures, the nature of the college experience will be very different, but we all have to do our bit to keep each other safe.
 As with other colleges, within our community here at UC we have taken practical steps to support you in implementing the latest government guidelines.
-However, upon returning to college, you would be expected to observe the same social distancing and isolation measures that you are currently experiencing at home.
-Sites of accommodation and residential colleges are certainly not exempt from government / medical advice, and as such, returning to college cannot, and must not, be considered as a way to ‘escape’ the rules of social distancing, group gatherings, and hygiene practices.
-We are each responsible to stop the spread of this virus, and the same expectations apply here at UC, just as they do across Australia.
+However sports and other events are slowly returning, albeit with reduced capacity and restrictions.

 What additional measures is the College taking in response to COVID-19?

-- Cleaning: will be increased to three times per day in communal areas and student room cleaning schedules will be reduced to protect the student community from potential exposure.
+- Cleaning: will be increased in communal areas.
 We have also improved access to soap and hand sanitiser and distributed communications about hygiene and cough etiquette.

 - Social distancing: we are encouraging all students and staff to follow social distancing precautions – which include avoiding unnecessary contact, avoiding crowded areas and peak meal times, and staying one 1.5m apart.